laanp/Icarus_Mods_Separated/laanp-MapTeleport_Readme.md

-laanp-MapTeleport_v1_w187_P.pak
+laanp-MapTeleport_v1_w188_P.pak
 ----------------------------------------------------------------------
 Mod Version: 1

-Compatible with Icarus Version: Rev. 2.2.62.139704 (Week: 187)
+Compatible with Icarus Version: Rev. 2.2.63.139765 (Week: 188)

 ## Description:
 Introduces a new map exploration system and handheld tool called Pete's Map Tool that allows teleportation to anywhere on the map through a point & click system.
+This is an evolving mod, so changes will be introduced over time.

 ## Mod Details:
-- Compatible with: Single Player Only! - Hosted Multiplayer or Dedicated Server NOT supported.
+- Now compatible with Single Player and Hosted Multiplayer or Dedicated Server.
 - Introduces a new "Petes Map Tool" handheld tool, craftable at the character level.
 - While holding the Tool, click LMB to access the new map interface independent of the regular game map.
 - Supports Olympus, Styx, and Prometheus Open World & Mission maps only.